 Beverage alcohol companies are susceptible to risks relating to changes in consumer consumption patterns.
 Consumer consumption patterns are affected by many external influences, not the least of which is economic outlook and overall consumer confidence in the stability of the economy as a whole.
-Corby offers a diverse portfolio of products across all major spirits and wine categories and at various price points.
+Additionally, the proposed legalization of recreational cannabis in Canada could have the potential to impact consumer consumption patterns with respect to beverage alcohol products.
+Corby offers a diverse portfolio of products across all major spirits categories and at various price points.
 Corby continues to identify and offer new innovations in order to address consumer desires.